Quantum information processing with nuclear spins mediated by a weak-mechanically controlled electron spin: Abstract

 \section{Abstract}

 We propose a scheme to achieve nuclear-nuclear indirect interactions mediated by a mechanically driven nitrogen-vacancy (NV) center in diamond.
-Here we demonstrate two-qubit entangling gates and quantum-state transfer between two carbon nuclei in diamond.
-In such a system, the NV center interacts with a nearby nuclear spin via a dipole-dipole interaction.
-Under the quantum Zeno condition, the scheme is robust against decoherence caused by coupling between the NV center (nuclear spins) and the environment.
+Here we demonstrate two-qubit entangling gates and quantum-state transfer between two carbon nuclei.
+When dipole-dipole interaction strength is much larger than the driving field strength, the scheme is robust against decoherence caused by coupling between the NV center (nuclear spins) and the environment.
 Conveniently, precise control of dipole coupling is not required so this scheme is insensitive to fluctuating positions of the nuclear spins and the NV center.
-Our scheme provides a general blueprint for multi-nuclear-spin gates and for multi-party communication in a polygon geometry with each vertex occupied by a nuclear spin.
+Our scheme provides a general blueprint for multi-nuclear-spin gates and for multi-party communication.